Grigoriym/Cashier/README.md

 ### TODOs
 - [ ] Remove excessive emit(Try.Loading) from repos.
 Check flow use cases
+- [ ] Remove base useCases, otherwise it is problematic to test

 ### Roadmap
 - [x] Move all UI to compose, (only scanner is left without any changes)